CharlesReinhardt/ecacr/updates.md

 Fixed some dependency issues in the website documentation.
 Fixed main documentation page and I think that is it!
 Boom!
 Finished Product I think!!

-# TODO how to publish package? or how to download unpublished package?

-# TODO test histogram function
-# TODO test boxplot function
-# TODO test overallLeaders Function